 3. All forms of intimidation or coercion to take part in sexual activity.

-4. Sexual contact upon another who is reasonably unable to consent for any reason, particularly due to their age, use of alcohol or other substances, incapacitation, involuntarily restraint, emotional distress or sleep.
+4. Sexual contact upon another who is reasonably unable to consent for any reason, particularly due to their age,

 5. Stalking